-The Department of Energy and Climate Change has calculated that 10,000 wind turbines could provide the energy equivalent of 8 million tonnes of coal per year and reduce $CO_2$ emissions.
+The Department of Energy and Climate Change has calculated that 10,000 wind turbines could provide the energy equivalent of 8 million tonnes of coal per year and reduce CO2 emissions.

-Small wind microgenerators can be used to make a useful contribution to a domestic property or a commercial building.
-They can be stand-alone and about the size of a tall street lamp.
-A 12 m-high turbine costs about £24,000 and, with a good wind, will generate 10,000 kWh per year.
+Figure 3.19 Small wind generator on a domestic property.

+homes.
 However, if you live in a village, town or city you are unlikely to obtain the Local Authority Building and Planning permissions to install a wind generator because your neighbours will object.